GotAudio/AudioBookSlides/README.md

 </details>

-#### GPT API Setup
+#### GPT API Setup*
 - To use the GPT API, you need to sign up for an API Key.
 Register and get your key [here](https://platform.openai.com).
 - Save your API key in a file named `ABS_API_KEY.txt` in the application folder.
 - The cost is approximately $2 for a 12-hour audiobook.
 New sign-ups might receive $20 free credit.
 - Alternatively, use the free [LM-Studio Local GPT server](https://lmstudio.ai/).
 It's about 3 times slower (1 hour vs 20 minutes) and less accurate.
 The recommended model is [here](https://huggingface.co/TheBloke/Mistral-7B-Instruct-v0.1-GGUF).
 - Note: Not all requests have been optimized for LM-Studio.
-Some results may be poor.
-(This was used in development but hasn't been fully verified with this installation.)
+Some results may be suboptimal.
+This feature was utilized during development but has not been fully verified with the current installation.
+- *I also have a version that does not utilize GPT.
+In that version, image prompts are generated directly from the text, which can lead to often ridiculous or confusing scene transitions.
+Additionally, character names are generated programmatically, often resulting in inaccuracies.
+Instead of having around 50 nearly 100% accurate characters, you might encounter 200+ characters with frequent errors, necessitating increased effort in managing actor mappings.
+However, this might not be a concern for you.
+The process is significantly faster, taking only seconds versus 20 minutes, and avoids a $2 API fee.
+I can release this version if there is interest.

 ## Overview of Processing

 - The application keeps track of its workflow and can be stopped or restarted at any time.